Thursday, 05 Dec 2013

 Kazakhstan’s treatment of some minority religious groups is a cause for concern.
 Groups such as evangelical Christians, Jehovah’s Witnesses, Hare Krishnas and Ahmadi Muslims are treated with suspicion by the authorities.
 State propaganda has singled out such groups as sects and sometimes even suggested they are a threat to state security.
 Such groups frequently suffer censorship of their literature, raise, fines for unregistered activity, and, in some cases imprisonment.

-As a former Soviet state, the last country to declare independence from the USSR, and its direct neighbour, Kazakhstan maintains strong links with Russia.
+As a former Soviet state, and the last country to declare independence from the USSR, Kazakhstan maintains strong links with Russia, with which it shares the longest single-stretch land border in the world.
 China is another powerful neighbour.
 However, Kazakhstan carefully balances its relations between East and West and the Muslim world and the rest.
-It likes to package itself as the country that can reconcile different groups, and, in many ways this is true.
-During the OSCE Chairmanship, Kazakhstan showed itself to be able to play a moderating role between Russian and the West, and, more recently, during the SCO Summit, mediated between Russian and Chinese attempts to assert the leading influence in the Central Asian region.
+It considers itself to be a Eurasian state rather than a Central Asian one, and portrays itself as a country that can reconcile differing groups and points of view.
+During its OSCE Chairmanship in 2010, Kazakhstan showed itself to be able to play a moderating role between Russian and the West.
+More recently, in 2013 Kazakhstan hosted a significant international conference on Afghanistan and two sets of talks between Iran and the US, Russia, China, the UK, France and Germany on its nuclear programme.
+In November 2012, Kazakhstan was elected to sit on the United Nations Human Rights Council in Geneva.

 Key exports: Uranium, petroleum, gas, grains, and metals.